 The College Director has ultimate executive responsibility for the effective development and implementation of academic policies.
-The Head of Quality & Academic Affairs has overall delegated
+The Head of Quality & Academic Affairs has overall delegated responsibility of coordinating the day-to-day operation of the policies and the development, maintenance and monitoring of supporting procedures.

 The Registration and Admission Committee has designated administration rights to three named staff members who are responsible for uploading expert subject matter and other related information for release on these sites.
-Programme/Programme Directors and Tutors are responsible for pursuing the implementation of this policy in relation to the activities of their programmes.
+Programme Directors and Tutors are responsible for pursuing the implementation of this policy in relation to the activities of their programmes.